datafolklabs/cement/doc/source/dev/hooks.rst

 Run when signal handling is enabled, and the defined signal handler callback is executed.
 This hook should be used by the application, plugins, and extensions to perform any actions when a specific signal is caught.
+Nothing is expected in return.

 .. code-block:: python